chef/automate/components/automate-chef-io/content/docs/infra-server.md

 Installing Chef Infra Server through Chef Automate using a configuration file also requires the use of the Chef Automate CLI.
 When Chef Automate deploys the Chef Infra Server, it automatically configures the Chef Infra Server to collect data to send to Chef Automate.
-To deploy standalone Chef Infra Server with Chef Automate, you must turn off data collection in the configuration.
+To deploy a standalone Chef Infra Server with Chef Automate, you must turn off data collection in the configuration.
 Installations require elevated privileges, so run the commands as the superuser or use `sudo` at the start of each command.

 1. First, generate a skeleton configuration file by running the following command: